Academy Award for Best Film Editing: 2020s

+Shortlisted finalists

+Finalists for Best Film Editing were selected by branch members, who voted for ten finalists which were screened to determine the five nominees.

-Multiple nominations
+Multiple wins and nominations

 The following editors have received multiple nominations for the Academy Award for Best Film Editing.
 This list is sorted by the number of total awards won (with the number of total nominations listed in parentheses).